New approximations for the higher order coefficients in an asymptotic expansion for the Barnes $G$-function: Introduction and main results

-In this paper $B_n$ denotes the $n$th Bernoulli number.
-Throughout this paper we denote the Stirling numbers of the first and second kind by $s(n,\nu)$ and $S(\nu,k)$ respectively and we define them by their double generating function (see, Comtet \cite[p.
-50]{Comtet}), \cite{N2} and \cite{PG}:
+A similar asymptotic expansion \eqref{XuWang} with a recurrence formula was initially studied by Xu \cite{AminXu} when $z$ is a natural number.
+Throughout this paper, if not stated otherwise, empty sums are taken to be zero.
+In this paper, we denote the Stirling numbers of the first kind by $s(n,\nu)$ and the Stirling numbers of the second kind by $S(\nu,k)$.
+We define the Stirling numbers of the second kind $S(\nu,k)$ by the generating function \cite{Comtet, N2, PG}):

+for every nonnegative integer $k$.
+The Stirling numbers of the first kind $s(n,\nu)$ is defined by the generating function

-for $|z|<1$ and $k\geq 1$ is a natural number.
+for $|z|<1$ and where $k\geq 1$ is a natural number.
 It known that the Stirling numbers of the second kind can be computed explicitly using the following expression \cite{N1}